zackwag/channels_dvr_upcoming_recordings/.github/ISSUE_TEMPLATE/channels-dvr-recently-recorded-component.md

 ---
-name: Plex Recently Added Component
+name: Channels DVR Recently Recorded Component
 about: Issues with the component
-title: ''
+title: ""
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Describe the Bug**